kdonavin/bash_guide/readme.md

 If a `:` precedes the arguments after getopts (e.g., `:a:b:`), then any flag may be entered and caught in the `case` statement with `?)`.

-Standard Input, Standard Output and Standard Error
+Standard Input, Standard Output, and Standard Error
 --------------------------------------------------

 What are these